Digger1955/build-mesa/README.md

+Fork Info: mesa 25.1.8 for Windows Drivers that do not support mesa 25.2.x requirements

 Automatic build of [mesa][] opengl & vulkan implementations for Windows (x86, x64, arm64).

 Builds are linked statically to their dependencies, just place necessary dll file next to your exe and it will use it.